moonbit-community/pandas/README.md

 ```

 ### Print the DataFrame structure
-You can use the `Show` trait to print the structure of the DataFrame:
+DataFrame already trait the `Show`, can print the structure of the DataFrame directly:
 ```moonbit
 println(df)
 ```